fearofcode/arete-javafx-poc/README.md

 - Make a database called `arete`, username `arete`, password `arete`
 - Build a JAR with `mvn clean package`
 - Run the created JAR with `java -tar target/<output>.jar`.
-- You can check for bugs with `mvn spotbugs:check`.
-Right now it doesn't give any errors and I intend to keep it that way!

 LICENSE
 =======